 - A larger percentage of resident workers aged 55 to 64 years (16.8% compared to 15.0%)

-From 2011 to 2016, Bathurst Regional Council area's resident workers population increased by 646 people (3.7%).
+From 2011 to 2016, Bathurst Regional Council area's resident workers (All industries) population increased by 646 people (3.7%).
 This represents an average annual change of 0.73% per year over the period.

 The largest changes in the resident workers age structure in Bathurst Regional Council area between 2011 and 2016 were in the age groups: